DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 ### Servers and client with Pyhton:

 The basic for using services is that there is a request and a response, the first one is sent by the client and received by the server, which should process it and send a response.
 As we already have our package, we will only add the sources code and the related dependencies to run the executables.

-In the first place we will use a example interface provided in the ROS2 examples, then we will create a custom **srv** file.
+Always keep in mind that for using message or services, we need to have an already defined implementation, which can be in another package that we can add to the depedencies of our package.
+For implementing your own custom messages/services you will need to use packages with ament_cmake and there write the raw implementation for **msg**, **srv** and **act**, this will be covered more ahead in this module when we got to talk about CPP, rclcpp and ament_cmake.
+For now, we will use two interfaces, one in the package called **example_interfaces** and another one in the **std_srvs**.
+If **std_msgs** work for you and you made the desktop installation, you may probably have both, but if you do not, you can try installing it with apt, for example:

+    sudo apt install ros-humble-example-interfaces

 For using custom interfaces that are present in other packages (and this apply when using messages or services present in other packages), you will need to add them in the dependencies of your package, most specific in hte *package.xml*, in this case, you need to add: